-As Asia’s leading PEO provider, we pride ourselves on assisting foreign businesses with their expansion to new markets.
+As Asia’s leading Global PEO provider, we pride ourselves on assisting foreign businesses with their expansion to new markets.
 We ensure compliant solutions for our clients, including compliance with the General Data Protection Regulation (GDPR).
 We discuss this important aspect of our services below.

 About the General Data Protection Regulation